 Verb ערה ('ara) also means to be naked or bare.
 Nouns ערה ('ara), מערה (ma'ara) and מער (ma'ar) refer to bare or exposed places.
 Nouns ערוה ('erwa) and עריה ('erya) mean nakedness or exposure.
 Noun תער (ta'ar) denotes a thing that makes bare: a razor or sheath of a sword.

 The letter nun upon which our name ends may be a remnant of the familiar waw-nun extension, which personifies or localizes a root.
 The name Eran would thus mean Awake Man.

 For a meaning of the name Eran, both NOBSE Study Bible Name List and Jones' Dictionary of Old Testament Proper Names read Watchful.
-BDB Theological Dictionary doesn't translate or interpret our name but does list it under the root-verb עור I ('ur I), meaning to rouse oneself, be awake.
+BDB Theological Dictionary doesn't translate or interpret our name but does list it under the verb עור I ('ur I), meaning to rouse oneself, be awake.